Introduction

 Trade secrets and BYOD

-Another critical issue to consider when implementing BYOD practices is the protection of trade secrets.
+Another critical point to consider when implementing BYOD practices is the protection of trade secrets.
 When content such as presentations, strategy documents, or other sensitive information is stored or used on personal devices, control over these trade secrets becomes much more difficult.
 This is because personal devices are often less secure and not subject to the same security protocols as company-owned devices.
 In addition, unauthorized use of such information by employees, the departure of key personnel, or even corporate espionage becomes more difficult to control and track.
 This can not only lead to a loss of competitive advantage, but can also have legal consequences, especially when it comes to the definition and protection of trade secrets (e.g. in the “Act on the Protection of Trade Secrets”).
-It is therefore crucial for companies to implement clear policies and security measures that ensure the protection of trade secrets, even in the context of BYOD.
+It is therefore crucial for companies to implement clear guidelines and security measures that ensure the protection of trade secrets, even in the context of BYOD.

 What you need to pay attention